u3a-siteworks-development/u3a-siteworks-configuration/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
-= 1.0.1 =
+= 1.0.2 =
+* Bug 1009 - Add 'u3a' at the end of the HTML title tag unless already present (Jan 2004)
+* Feature 1010 - Add cautionary notice to the Add New Plugin page with link to SiteWorks help on plugins = 1.0.1 =
 * Bug 914 - Ensure assets to support 'Lightbox for Gallery & Image Block' plugin are loaded on all pages (Nov 2023) = 1.0.0 =